Get Your IGDB AUTH Key and Connect the API Successfully

 Step 6: Send the Request

-– Click the “Send” button in POSTMAN to send the POST request.
+- Click the “Send” button in POSTMAN to send the mentioned POST request.

-– If everything is configured correctly, you will receive a response from IGDB containing your AUTH Key.
+- If everything is configured correctly, you will receive a response from IGDB containing your AUTH Key as the “access_token” on bottom.

 Step 7: Test the Keys